imfl/data-mining/README.md

 My originalities are

-1. computing lower bounds to skip many unnecessary computations
+1. adapting lower bound functions and using them to skip many unnecessary computations
-2. using randomized local search within each column of the matrix
+2. applying randomized local search within each column of the matrix

 ### Instructions